 HyperX Cloud Flight Wireless Gaming Headset

-Other convenient features include rotating ear cups, a detachable noise-canceling Mic and easily accessible in-headset audio and mic controls.
-They ensure high-quality audio and a wireless range of up to 20 meters lead to uninterrupted vocals even at a distance.
-An equally attractive additional feature is the red RGBs on the ear cups which look extremely cool.
+Other convenient features include rotating ear cups, a detachable noise-canceling Mic, and easily accessible in-headset audio and mic controls.
+They ensure high-quality audio and a wireless range of up to 20 meters, leading to uninterrupted vocals even at a distance.
+An equally attractive additional feature is the red RGBs on the ear cups, which look incredibly cool.

 Pros: